vgonugunta/AboutMe/README.md

     * Your job isn’t just to complete your sprint tasks (please do that too though).
 It’s also to own and to lead.
     * I expect you to make the time to be a leader and to improve yourself, your peers, the team, and the company beyond the software we write.
     * I expect you to tell me if you feel too pressured by project commitments to invest in these efforts.
-    * Actively listen to you, hear your stories, have empathy for you.
+    * I will actively listen to you, hear your stories, have empathy for you.
-    * Provide the coaching, outside context, tools, and opportunities to help you develop yourself and your career.
+    * I will provide the coaching, outside context, tools, and opportunities to help you develop yourself and your career.
-    * Create a safe, fun, and productive working environment.
+    * I will create a safe, fun, and productive working environment.
 * Culture – Building a company culture where people want to stay.
     * What is Culture?
         * What is important (Values)
         * How we do things (Process)
 * Information - Analyzing, Abstracting, Implementing and Delivery
     * My teammates are heads-down working.
 I am heads-up coordinating within our team and across the company.
-    * I work with other teams (development, product, stakeholders, analytics, operations, HR, etc.) to make sure we are aligned with the rest of the company and they with us.
+    * I work with other teams (algos, SQC, apps testers, program stakeholders, marketing, analytics, operations, HR, etc.) to make sure we are aligned with the rest of the company and they with us.
     * Communication is the hardest thing in our careers.
 Being proactive is the solution.
     * Alignment is the most important thing in a company.
     * Business Understanding – Talking to business stakeholders, leadership team, senior management.